Indicia-Team/drupal-8-module-indicia-api/README.md

 - [ ] Check user activation API methods work
 - [ ] Confirm GET of reports works as expected, have checked with example in docs but not with full params
 - [ ] Confirm all attributes of submitting a sample works as before
+- [ ] Admin functionality to delete a key